mavlink/rust-mavlink/mavlink-bindgen/README.md

 };
 ```

-If the generated code should be formated use
+If the generated code should be formatted use

 ```rs
     mavlink_bindgen::format_generated_code(&result);